open-rmf/rmf_simulation/rmf_robot_sim_gazebo_plugins/README.md

-# rmf\_ignition\_plugins
+# rmf\_gazebo\_plugins

-This package provides Ignition simulator plugins for the building infrastructure used by the RMF demos.
+This package provides Gazebo simulator plugins for the building infrastructure used by the RMF demos.

 ## Quality Declaration